jasonm/redstorm-talk/slides/slides.markdown

 # Presenter Notes

-Sometimes you need to process a large volume of incoming data.
-Web analytics, application logging and performance analytics, error reporting services, financial or e-commerce information, physical sensor data, social interaction services.

-One popular approach is to dump the incoming data into a distributed filesystem like HDFS, run offline map-reduce queries over it, and place the results into a data store so your apps can read from it.
+* 1 processing machine is not sufficient

 ---

 # Design considerations

-* Value of low latency
+* Data retention needs
     * Adhoc vs known queries
     * Timeframe of queries
-* Data retention needs
+* Value of low latency

 # Presenter Notes

-  Hadoop and map-reduce are great for processing data in a batch mode.
+* One popular approach for large-scale data processing systems is to dump the incoming data into a distributed filesystem like HDFS, run offline map-reduce queries over it, and place the results into a data store so your apps can read from it.

-  If you need to store all of your data and you need to execute queries which span large time-frames, or you don't know the queries up front, then Hadoop and map-reduce are a great fit.
+* If you need to store all of your data and you need to execute queries which span large time-frames, or you don't know the queries up front, then batch mode is a great fit.

   However, when:

   * low latency is valuable
-  * you know queries/functions ahead of time
+  * you know queries ahead of time
-  * query domain is a subset (time-localized) of all data
+  * query domain is a subset of all data across a relatively small time window

-  Then a stream processing model can allow you to get at your answers in a much faster, and cheaper way.
+  then a stream processing model can allow you to get at your answers in a much faster, and cheaper way.

-  Instead of storing data and then executing batch queries over it, what if we persisted the query and ran the data through it?
+* Instead of storing data and then executing batch queries over it, what if we persist the query and run the data through it?

+---

+# Complex event processing (CEP)

+_or "Event stream processing" (ESP)_

+* Store queries instead of data
+* Process each event in real-time
+* Emit results when some query criteria is met

 ---